samc1213/samc1213.github.io/_posts/2023-10-27-selfhosting.md

 ## Error Notifications - systemd and email
 I have a simple systemd service to notify me of errors over email.
 You can check it out [here](https://github.com/samc1213/selfhosted/blob/master/files/error-notify%40.service.j2).
 Right now I just notify on errors with my backup process.

-## Command and Control - Ansible
+## Configuration/Automation/Management - Ansible
 All of this gets to be a lot to manage!
 And while my OCI Block Storage Volume is backed up, the actual operating system volume is not backed up from my VM.
-So if it were to die, I'd lose all the Nginx configurations, Docker Compose files, etc. I recently started using [Ansible](https://www.ansible.com/) for command and control.
+So if it were to die, I'd lose all the Nginx configurations, Docker Compose files, etc. I recently started using [Ansible](https://www.ansible.com/) to manage all of this.
 Ansible runs on my personal laptop, and uses SSH to connect to my OCI VM.
 I love the Ansible Vault feature, which allows me to commit secrets to my Ansible [repo](https://github.com/samc1213/selfhosted/), and encrypts them.
 Then, when running an Ansible Playbook, I can provide a password to decrypt the secrets and drop them on my VM.
 Ansible allows me to see everything that I'm running on my self-hosted setup in one place.

 # Conclusion
 All in all, I love hosting my own software in the cloud.
 It helps me take control over my own data, and I learn a lot about operating cloud software.
 Of course this isn't the most sophisticated setup, but it allows me to learn some new tools (Oracle Cloud, Ansible), without being too overengineered or hard to manage.
 Given OCI's incredible Free Tier, you might as well give it a try!